vsueiro/hoop-hills/README.md

 Tweak the options object in the `get-games.py` file to get a specific season, like `options['year'] = [2025]`.

 If there are games already scraped, the scraper will skip those and append only missing ones to each team’s `.csv` file.

+Edit `get-highlights.py` to specify a season (like '2026') and run `python scraper/get-highlights.py` to get YouTube video ids from the official NBA channel.
+The scraper currently gets all games of a season — or nothing at all (if a file like `2026.csv` already exists).
+Future versions should only scrape unknown video ids.